< Serge77 - My Rocketworkshop >

 Therefore, I advise all beginners, and not only beginners - go nozzleless!))

-The thrust stand data I have obtained makes it possible to design engines, although not yet very accurately.
 In this table, the data of most of the tested engines are collected:

 There are somewhat different propellants here, but their burning rates are approximately equal.
 There are also different designs - with an inert bulkhead and a bulkhead from the propellant.
 But it is still clear that the dependence of the initial thrust on the channel length fits well into the quadratic dependence, as it should be in theory.
 According to the equation on the graph, one can calculate the thrust of the newly designed motor.